Page 1: Please read in full before completing

 Where 50% of course fees are less than £1,000, the lower amount will be awarded.

 It is expected that the applicant would approach the employing Department and/or make a personal contribution to make up the remainder of course fees.
-Staff Learning & Development will not normally fund more than one course per individual per year (or a maximum of 60 credits for Open University degrees).
+Learning & Organisational Development will not normally fund more than one course per individual per year (or a maximum of 60 credits for Open University degrees).

-In all approved cases, if a member of staff leaves University employment by resignation or termination by the University during an approved FE/HE course, Staff Learning & Development will require all of the current year’s fees to be repaid by the applicant.
+In all approved cases, if a member of staff leaves University employment by resignation or termination by the University during an approved FE/HE course, Learning Organisational & Development will require all of the current year’s fees to be repaid by the applicant.

-- In all approved cases the applicant must sign a repayment undertaking to facilitate the refunding of all or part of course fees to the University in the following circumstances: the withdrawal from a course by the applicant without the agreement of their line manager and any consultation with Staff Learning and Development,
+- In all approved cases the applicant must sign a repayment undertaking to facilitate the refunding of all or part of course fees to the University in the following circumstances: the withdrawal from a course by the applicant without the agreement of their line manager and any consultation with Learning and Organisational Development,

 - attendance or progress on the course is deemed as unsatisfactory,

-- the applicant fails to sit the necessary examinations with no valid reason (the applicant will have the opportunity to discuss the reason they have been unable to sit the examination with a member of the SLD team before any action is taken),
+- the applicant fails to sit the necessary examinations with no valid reason (the applicant will have the opportunity to discuss the reason they have been unable to sit the examination with a member of the L&OD team before any action is taken),

 - the applicant fails to pass the requisite examinations,